jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### Followers List

-The followers list feature can be accessed from the currently logged in users profile.
+The followers list feature can be accessed from the currently logged in user's profile.
 This feature will display a list of all users that the current user is followed by.

 <details>
 <summary>Followers list image</summary>